INTERVIEW BY MARKO SYRJÄLÄ. PHOTOS BY NUCLEAR BLAST AND ARTO LEHTINEN

 Let’s talk a little bit about your previous band, Shining.
 At least, it’s a very different band from Cyhra? [laughter].

 Well, Niklas Kvarforth is a character! [laughter] But musically, I mean, I wrote the two last albums, IX and X, together with Niklas.
-And musically, when you write with Niklas and work with him, he’s a nice and professional guy.
+And musically, when you write with Niklas and work with him, he’s a friendly and professional guy.
 But then, there’s the other side of the coin, which is, well, interesting.

 Does he have the dark side?

 The dark side, yes.
 How the thing went was that I was supposed to fill in for a couple of shows.
 Then, I clicked great with Peter Huss, who is the other guitarist.
 But it was like the same guy.
 He loves Gary Moore, Thin Lizzy, old blues hard rock.
 Like me.
 I have no idea about black metal.
 I never listened to it, and it was the same with Peter.
-And we were talking like about favourite guitar players, and we both were like, “Fuck, why are we going on stage with this guy [laughter]?
+And we were talking about favorite guitar players, and we both were like, “Fuck, why are we going on stage with this guy [laughter]?
 “Why have you played with him for over ten years?”
 “I don’t know?
 But I enjoyed it.
-I mean, it’s nice when you look past, the image.
+I mean, it’s nice when you look past the image.
 The songs are actually good.
 It’s cool stuff.”
 And then when we went through them, I was like, “Oh, fuck.
-There are some really nice arrangements that Peter had created.”
+There are some nice arrangements that Peter had created.”
 And then what we did together was good stuff.
-So musically, it was, I mean, it wasn’t something that I would probably listen, well, maybe sometimes.
+So musically, it was, I mean, it wasn’t something that I would probably listen to, well, maybe sometimes.
 But I’m proud of what we created.
 But then, at some point, I was like, “Ah.”
 I was supposed to do two shows with the band.
 Now, I’ve been here seven years” [laughter].

 So, in other words, you got stuck in Shining?